Data fusion methods for the heterogeneity of treatment effect and confounding function: Basic setup and identification

 \subsection{Parametric structural models and identification results}

-In clinical settings, the parametric models of the heterogeneity of treatment effect are desirable due to their easy interpretation.
+In clinical settings, the parametric models of the HTE are desirable due to their easy interpretation.
 These models offer a transparent way of describing how the treatment effect varies across patients' characteristics and can be used to tailor the treatment to an individual's characteristics \citep{chakraborty2013statistical}.
 We make the following parametric structural assumptions.